vladimirsvsv77/flappy-bird-gymnasium/README.md

 ## State space

-The "FlappyBird-rgb-v0" environment, yields RGB-arrays (images) representing the game's screen.
-The "FlappyBird-v0" environment, on the other hand, yields simple numerical information about the game's state as observations.
+The "FlappyBird-v0" environment, yields simple numerical information about the game's state as observations or RGB-arrays (images) representing the game's screen.

 ### `FlappyBird-v0`
 * the last pipe's horizontal position